Rose534/superheroes/README.md

 To run the rails server run, `rails s or rails server`

+Once you run the rails server, enter this in your respective browser to see the json `http://localhost:3000/heroes`

+Use code . to open it in visual studio

 This backend is already deployed, use this link to access it via the server

-Once you run the rails server, enter this in your respective browser to see the json `http://localhost:3000`

 This is what the associations table look like for the code